kgryte/rpo-dynamics/README.md

 http://r.po:8000/
 ```

-Note, however, that, if you wish to access the figures from another computer other than the one on which the server is running, neither `127.0.0.1` nor `r.po` will work from the external computer.
+Note, however, that, if you wish to access the figures from another computer other than the one on which the server is running, neither `127.0.0.1` nor `r.po` will work from the other computer.
 You will need to determine your IP address.
 In the terminal,

 ``` bash
 $ ifconfig